sourmash-bio/sourmash/doc/command-line.md

 the abundances on matching hashes in `file2.sig` and `file3.sig`.
 Any hashes that are not present in `file1.sig` will be removed from `file2.sig` and `file3.sig` as they will now have zero abundance.

+`sig inflate` can only work with compatible sketches - if there are multiple k-mer sizes or molecule types present in any of the signature files, you will need to choose one k-mer size with `-k/--ksize`, and/or one moltype with `--dna/--protein/--hp/--dayhoff`.

 ### `sourmash signature downsample` - decrease the size of a signature